neffjulian/MLfHC-Project-3/README.md

 ## Dataset

 This dataset contains a mix of samples from the Kaggle datasets Brain MRI Images for Brain Tumor Detection and Brain Tumor Classification (MRI) datasets.
-The folder should have the following structure:

-    .
-    ├── ...
-    ├── data
-    │   ├── images
-            ├── no
-            ├── yes
-    │   ├── radiomics
-            ├── test_data.csv
-            ├── test_labels.npy
-            ├── train_data.csv
-            ├── train_labels.npy
-            ├── validation_data.csv
-            ├── validation_labels.npy
-    └── ...

 ## Experiments